kcoolsae/justin/docs/specs/src/overview.md

 This sends an email to the new user to confirm their access to these system.

-2 Self-registration is not possilble.
+2 Self-registration is not possible.
 Instead
 * A registered user can register a new user *for the same country*,
 * or a user with a *Registration* privilege can register anyone, independent of country

 In this case only email address (and country) are entered in the system.
 The new user receives a mail with a link to complete the registration (and enter their full name).

+The above is a *lenient* version.
+There is also an option to be a bit *stricter*: not everyone from the same country can validate registration of a new user (case 1) or register a new user (case 2).
+Instead, only a selected number of people of that country can do so.
+(I.e., those having a special *Registration* privilege.)

 {:.note}
-**TODO** Select which of those methods we shall use.
+**TODO** Select which method we shall use (1 or 2) and whether in the *strict* or in the *lenient* version.

 Language
 --------